 Taiwan's Membership of APEC and WTO accession have changed this situation to some degree.
 APEC has to date proven itself unable to pull off a region wide "Agreement" of any substance, but it has allowed interaction at much more senior levels than had occurred previously.
 For example, the New Zealand Trade Minister and other Ministers meet their Taiwanese counterparts regularly at APEC meetings.
-And while it is early days the Free Trade Area of the Asia Pacific could be very beneficial for Taiwan.
+And while it is early days, the Free Trade Area of the Asia Pacific could be very beneficial for Taiwan.

 WTO membership has been even more beneficial for Taiwan's international space.
 WTO membership not only means that there is another forum for high level contact, WTO members have become party to a number of international "Agreements".
-These include the General Agreement on Tariffs and Trade and the General Agreement on Trade in Services and the Government Procurement Agreement etc.
+These include the General Agreement on Tariffs and Trade and the General Agreement on Trade in Services and the Government Procurement Agreement, Information Technology Agreement (II) etc.

-Significantly the WTO Agreements allow members to negotiate bilateral and regional trade liberalization agreements.
+Significantly the WTO Agreements form a growing body of international law and under its umbrella it allows members to also negotiate bilateral and regional trade liberalization agreements so long as they meet certain conditions.
 This has created new opportunities for both Taiwan and those WTO members that do not have diplomatic relations with Taiwan.

 New Zealand and Singapore have been amongst the first to take advantage of this opportunity.
-Both have signed such agreements with Taiwan in recent years.
-But interestingly the first was China.
+Both have signed agreements with Taiwan negotiated under the WTO framework in recent years.
+And even more interestingly they followed in the footsteps of China.
 The ECFA process between China and Taiwan is also being negotiated under the WTO framework.
 The ECFA outcomes are written in "Agreement" language and are being notified to the WTO.